Tom Dempsey recommends the following camera gear for on-the-go photographers:

 - LCD = Liquid Crystal Display

-- MP = megapixel
+- MP = megapixel = a million pixels

 - equivalent lens = To compare lenses on cameras having different sensor sizes, equiv or equivalent lens refers to what would be the lens focal length (measured in mm or millimeters) that would give the same angle of view on a “full frame” 35mm-size sensor (or 35mm film camera, using 135 film cartridge).